ayush12121997/Algorithms-And-Data-Structures-in-JAVA/DS_Algo.md

 <div align="center">
 <img src="/Images/GP_SCC_1.png" width="300" height="200"/>
 </div>
+In the above graph, the three SCCs are marked.
+Now if this graph is given and we run DFS on any random vertex, then it is upon luck
 **Step 3:** On the reversed graph, we run DFS one by one on the elements in the stack, till the stack is empty.
 For every time we run the DFS, we generate a new SCC.

 As DFS and reversing a graph have been covered before, writing the code for this algorithm is trivial and hence not being covered here.
 For details on the code please refer to: https://www.geeksforgeeks.org/strongly-connected-components/